Taiwan Power Company President's Residence

 Taiwan Power Company President's Residence Introduction

-The Taiwan Electric Power Company during the Japanese colonial period was an important energy institution at a time when industry was just beginning to develop.
-Its chief official's residence was built near the city walls and is one of the few remaining well-preserved official residences today.
-After the restoration of Taiwan, it was repurposed as the Central Guest House and the official residence of the Governor of Taiwan.
-This residence, surrounded by high walls, features a Western architectural style, with a tiled roof and white walls, reflecting the charm of Mediterranean villas from Italy or Spain.
-Many high-ranking official residences during the Japanese era favored various European residential styles.
-This elegant building with a courtyard has an arched entrance hall, decorated with Greek columns, and wooden staircases, showcasing simple and elegant decor.
-Originally, there were Japanese-style rooms at the back of the house, which have since been demolished.
-This design, with European-style in the front and Japanese-style rooms in the back, also reflects the lifestyle of Japanese officials in Taiwan at that time.
-(Source: President's Residence of Taiwan Electric Power Company)
+During the Japanese colonial period, the Taiwan Power Company was an important energy institution at the start of industrial development.
+Its chief executive's residence was built near the city wall and remains a well-preserved official residence today.
+After the restoration of Taiwan, it served as the Central Guesthouse and the residence of the Governor of Taiwan.
+This residence, surrounded by high walls, is designed in a Western style, featuring a tiled roof and white walls with arched windows, reflecting the charm of Southern European villas from Italy or Spain.
+Many high-ranking official residences from the Japanese colonial period adopted different styles of European residential architecture.
+This elegant-looking Western-style house, set in a courtyard environment, has an entrance with an arched hall, decorated with Greek columns.
+The staircase is made of wood, and the decor is simple and tasteful.
+Originally, there were Japanese-style rooms at the back of the house, which have since been removed.
+This architectural style, with a Western façade and Japanese-style rooms added at the back, also reflects the lifestyle of Japanese officials in Taiwan at that time.
+(Source: Taiwan Power Company's President's Residence)

 Recommended Hotel Bookings